 In the afternoon we travel to the historic town of Richmond.
 It was once a strategic military post and convict station and its heritage-listed arched bridge is the oldest stone span bridge in Australia.
 We will be guided around Tasmania’s History House by former senator Margaret Reynolds.
 This was once the Jolly Farmer’s Inn and was built by an Irish convict, Simon McCullough, who was granted a pardon after he apprehended a murderer in 1825.
 It’s a wonderful building, with cedar doors, original floors and Georgian features intact.

-After our tour of the house, historian and author Henry Reynolds will talk about the history of Richmond and the first contact with Tasmanian Aboriginal people.
+After our tour of the house and a light lunch, historian and author Henry Reynolds will talk about the history of Richmond and the first contact with Tasmanian Aboriginal people.
 Henry Reynold’s primary research focus has been the history of Aboriginal / white relations.
-His book The Other Side of the Frontier (1982) won the Ernest Scott Prize, and he has produced many distinguished books on the subject.
+His book The Other Side of the Frontier (1982) won the Ernest Scott Prize, and he has produced many acclaimed books on the subject.
 He will escort us around the delightful village of Richmond.

 - Allport Library & Museum of Fine Arts – with Curator Caitlin Sutton

 - Presentation by botanical artist, Lauren Black at the Allport Library & Museum of Fine Arts